18 April 19:00-21:00, 2 Fl. Bangkok Kunsthalle

 Diffusion: Sippapas Thienwiwat

-(2026) – CRSRCRSRRR (Thanapat Ogaslert) - 20m, stereophonic live performance with tridents
+(2026) – CRSRCRSRRR (Thanapat Ogaslert) - 20m, spatialized stereophonic live electronics for prepared spearhead, motion sensing, and algorithms

 "Cake Dance" is an electroacoustic exploration inspired by the ritualistic energy of the Balinese Kecak dance — a trance-inducing performance driven by the rhythmic chanting of "cak cak cak" in a collective, circular formation.
 In this piece, layers of vocal fragments, percussive impulses, and natural textures are reimagined through electronic manipulation to evoke the deep relationship between ritual, the human voice, and the environment.
 The composition not only highlights the power of the human voice as a primal instrument but also reflects on the ecological tension caused by the degradation of Bali’s forests — once sacred grounds for traditional practices like Kecak.
 The distorted echoes of the forest and the shifting rhythmic pulses in Cake Dance become a metaphor for ecological imbalance, where spirituality and nature are no longer in harmony.